Jack

 absorption-desorption cycle.

-When the system of FIG. 10 is operated, with SrBr.sub.2 as the
+When the system of FIG. 10 is operated, with SrBr.sub.2 as

-working fluid-chemisorbent pair, with desorption at
+the working fluid-chemisorbent pair, with desorption at

 160.degree.
 C. and 15 bar, with chemisorption at 120.degree.

-C. and 5 bar, the chemisorbent system has a COP.sub.C of about
+C. and 5 bar, the chemisorbent system has a COP.sub.C of

-0.35; and with AHE system 111 as the lower temperature
+about 0.35; and with AHE system 111 as the lower temperature

 circuit, with desorption in generator 115 at 115.degree.
 C.

-and 15 bar, and with absorption in absorber 139 at 38.degree.
+and 15 bar, and with absorption in absorber 139 at

-C. and 5 bar, the AHE system has a COP.sub.C of about 0.6;
+38.degree.
+C. and 5 bar, the AHE system has a COP.sub.C of

-with a combined COP.sub.C of about 1.1.
+about 0.6; with a combined COP.sub.C of about 1.1.

 FIG. 11 is a schematic flow diagram of another embodiment of

-this invention similar in some respects to FIG. 10, of a heat
+this invention similar in some respects to FIG. 10, of a

-circuit, generally designated by numeral 180, powering a lower
+chemisorption circuit, generally designated by numeral 180,

-temperature absorber heat exchange (AHE) system, generally
+powering a lower temperature absorber heat exchange (AHE)

 The heat transfer fluid circuit of higher temperature

-chemisorption circuit 180 comprises heat transfer elements 33A
+chemisorption circuit 180 comprises heat transfer elements

-and 33B, three-way solenoid valves 182 and 184, pumps 188 and
+33A and 33B, three-way solenoid valves 182 and 184, pumps

-188, external heat sources 190A and 190B, and controller means
+188 and 188, external heat sources 190A and 190B, and

-188. Means 192 also control external heat sources 190A and
+and 188.
+Means 192 also control external heat sources 190A

-canister (24A or 24B) at a time.
+corresponding canister (24A or 24B) at a time.

 In FIG. 11, while canister 24A is being heated by external